 Research

-IOI volunteers teach secular and science-based mindfulness practices, such as meditation, walking meditation and yoga, to the incarcerated, people transitioning from homelessness, and returning citizens.
-These populations experience a high rate of trauma, addiction and related health disorders but also have limited access to medical services.
+The mindfulness practices, such as meditation, walking meditation and yoga, shared by IOI volunteers are science-based and secular.
+The incarcerated, returning citizens, people transitioning from homelessness experience a high rate of trauma¹, addiction², and related health disorders, but at the same time, have limited access to medical services.

-Mindfulness skills help people focus their attention on their experience in the present moment in an accepting way rather than dwelling on the past or future.
+Mindfulness skills³ help people focus their attention on their experience in the present moment in an accepting way rather than dwelling on the past or future.
 Extensive research suggests that mindfulness-based interventions are an effective clinical treatment for anxiety, depression, and stress.
-In particular, mindfulness-based interventions have been shown to be effective in prisons for mitigating trauma and addiction.
+The mindfulness-based interventions offered by IOI volunteers have been shown to be effective⁶ in prisons for mitigating trauma, mental health disorders and substance abuse.
+Mindfulness interventions for the incarcerated have also been found to reduce recidivism⁷.